hashicorp/terraform-plugin-framework/docs/design/import.md

 # Import

-Practitioners may have previously existing resources that they wish to bring under Terraform'm management.
+Practitioners may have previously existing resources that they wish to bring under Terraform's management.
 Conceptually, this is called importing as Terraform must create the state of the resource.
 Providers are responsible for receiving a request for resource import and respond with the relevant resource state(s).

 This design documentation will walk through and recommend options for import handling in the framework.